This document describes all necessary steps to install the 'k8s-ces-setup'.

 - a running K8s cluster exists.

-If the setup is to be performed automatically without any user interaction, this can be done using a setup.json
+If the setup is to be performed automatically without any user interaction, this can be done using a setup.json.

 This file contains all the configuration values required to perform the setup.
-How the setup.json
+How the setup.json can be created and

 inserted into the cluster is described in "Deployment of a setup configuration".

-The installation with helm requires the configuration of the values.yaml
+The installation with helm requires the configuration of the values.yaml.
+Passwords for the registries need to be

 base64-encoded (see here).